Documentation

 education

-- The ASN or network belongs to a university or other kind of educational
+- The ASN or network is affiliated with a university or another educational

 institution (Example: 128.146.65.112)